legend-exp/remage/docs/manual/output.md

 this clusters only steps in the same `G4Track`, with some exceptions for very low energy tracks.
 In this way we only have to iterate through the steps in each event once.
 This also means the rows in our output are still interpretable with steps in the detector (just with a larger step length).
-The clustering is handled by the
+The clustering is handled by the function {cpp:func}:`RMGOutputTools::pre_cluster_hits`:
-function:

 ```C++
   RMGDetectorHitsCollection* pre_cluster_hits(const RMGDetectorHitsCollection* hits,
       ClusterPars cluster_pars, bool has_distance_to_surface, bool has_velocity);
 ```

-This takes in the pointer to the original `RMGDetectorHitsCollection` returning a pointer to a new collection of clustered hits.
+This takes in the pointer to the original {cpp:class}`RMGDetectorHitsCollection` returning a pointer to a new collection of clustered hits.

 :::{note}
 This design makes it easy to include additional clustering algorithms, a similar function just needs to be written.
 :::
-Pre-clustering can be enabled with the macro command:
+Pre-clustering can be enabled with the macro command [link]<project:../rmg-commands.md#rmgoutputgermaniumpreclusteroutputs>:

-`/RMG/Output/Germanium/PreClusterOutputs True`
+`/RMG/Output/Germanium/PreClusterOutputs`

-and similar for the `Scintillator` output scheme.
+and similar for the `Scintillator` output scheme [link]<project:../rmg-commands.md#rmgoutputscintillatorpreclusteroutputs>.

 _remage_ first organises the hits by track id.
 Some processes in _Geant4_ produce a large number of secondary tracks due to atomic de-excitation, these tracks typically